How to Install macOS on a Windows PC?

 Step 1: Backup Your Data

-Hackintosh installation involves disk formatting and potential errors.
+Installing Hackintosh will format drive and may cause possible errors.
 Back up critical data from your PC before proceeding.
 Use tools like Donemax Disk Clone or Windows Backup to secure your files.

 Step 2: Access macOS Files

-• If you have access to a Mac, download macOS directly from the App Store.
+• If you have access to a Mac, download macOS directly from the Mac App Store.

 installing macOS on a Windows PC

-• Alternatively, use resources like Hackintosh Zone for pre-built images (use caution and verify sources).
+• Instead, use resources like Hackintosh Zone for pre-built images (use caution and verify sources).

 Step 3: Create a Bootable USB Drive